daneli1/SublimePreviewAndPrint/README.md

 Q: Why doesn't SublimeText include its own native print capability?
-A: Hmm.
-The goal of PreviewAndPrint is to function close enough to what most people need so that the lack of native printing capabilities is no longer a serious impediment.
+A: The goal of PreviewAndPrint is to come close enough to what most people need so that the lack of native printing capabilities is less of an impediment.
 I would very much appreciate feedback on how well this goal is accomplished here, bug reporting, as well as suggestions for added features.

 Acknowledgments: This plugin owes much to SublimePrint.py and Pandoc.py.
 The errors (and clunky coding) are all my own.